LinkedIn Messaging Workflow Tools for Recruiters

 Time-saving

-Your time is you most precious ressource.
-But sending connection requests, one-to-one messages and follow-ups to multiple people represent a tremendous amount of time.
+Your time is your most precious resource.
+But sending connection requests, one-to-one messages and follow-ups to multiple people represents a tremendous amount of time.
 With only a few hours of campaign preparation, you gain dozens of hours per month if not more by automating these manual tasks.

 Scalability